dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

     - [Run in production: inspecting, tracing, retry policies and cleaning up](../running-in-production/running).
     - [Run resources in parallel, optimize buffers and local storage](../reference/performance.md)
 3. Check out our [how-to guides](../walkthroughs) to get answers to some common questions.
-4. Explore [Examples](../examples) section to see how dlt can be used in real-world scenarios.
+4. Explore [Examples](../examples) section to see how dlt can be used in real-world scenarios